Fishing Lures and Baits

 Spoons Lures and Baits

 The Johnson spoon is one of the most popular on the market.
-Weedless capabilities make them a popular choice for anglers fishing Lake Toho and Okeechobee in select locations.
+Weedless capabilities make them popular for anglers fishing Lake Toho and Okeechobee in select locations.
 Our freshwater experts can show you exactly how to work this bait.

 Frog Lures and Baits

-The frog is a very common freshwater lure to catch largemouth bass when fishing lakes and ponds across the nation.
+The frog is a common freshwater lure to catch largemouth bass when fishing lakes and ponds across the nation.
 Hollow-body frogs are the most popular.
 Their lifelike presentation makes them an unresistible bait for bass.

 Buzzbait Lures and Baits